 7. Eat sleep conducive foods before bed

 Do you get sleepy after eating turkey on Thanksgiving?
 Turkey contains Tryptophan, an amino acid which helps your body produce serotonin, a chemical that is responsible for maintaining a healthy sleep cycle.
 Now if you do not want to eat Thanksgiving dinner every night, there are other foods that contain Tryptophan and can help you sleep better.
 Chicken, seafood and red meat also contain Tryptophan.
 Dairy products, nuts, and legumes are other sources of Tryptophan and are probably a better choice for a before bed snack.
 New research has said that drinking Tart Cherry Juice before bed can help you sleep better and I have at least one friend who tried it and said it helps.
+Want more ideas on foods to eat before bed?
+Check out Foods that Can Make Your Sleep Like a Baby.

 8. Avoid foods that are not good for sleep